react-native-tvos/react-native-tvos/README.md

   - `enableTVPanGesture`/`disableTVPanGesture`: Methods to enable and disable detection of finger touches that pan across the touch surface of the Siri remote.
 See `TVEventHandlerExample` in the `RNTester` app for a demo.
   - `enableGestureHandlersCancelTouches`/`disableGestureHandlersCancelTouches`: Methods to turn on and turn off cancellation of touches by the gesture handlers in `RCTTVRemoteHandler` (see #366).
 Cancellation of touches is turned on (enabled) by default in 0.69 and earlier releases.

-- Accessibility: We have an additional `accessibilityFocus` [accessibility action](https://reactnative.dev/docs/accessibility#accessibility-actions) on Android that you can use for detecting focus changes on every *accessible* element (like a regular `Text`) when `TalkBack` is enabled.
+- _Accessibility_: We have an additional `accessibilityFocus` [accessibility action](https://reactnative.dev/docs/accessibility#accessibility-actions) on Android that you can use for detecting focus changes on every *accessible* element (like a regular `Text`) when `TalkBack` is enabled.

 - _TVFocusGuideView_: This component provides support for Apple's `UIFocusGuide` API and is implemented in the same way for Android TV, to help ensure that focusable controls can be navigated to, even if they are not directly in line with other controls.
 An example is provided in `RNTester` that shows two different ways of using this component.